AWS EC2: Security Groups

 Security Group Mayhem

 AWS will helpfully create new security groups for you.
-I used to absently let AWS just create a security group for each new new resource.
+I used to absently let AWS just create a security group for each new resource.
 This was a mistake.
 My account became cluttered with a random assortment of old security groups.
 There was no system.
 Complete disorder.

 An accumulation of many security groups.